 Imagine: it could be 7:30 a.m. and you’ve already brought a newborn back to life.
 But first you would need to study respiratory care, where Kentucky median annual income was $38,100 in 2012 and had a 3% increase in available jobs over 2011.
 The Respiratory Care Program prepares you to take an active role in the maintenance and/or restoration of cardiopulmonary homeostasis.
 The curriculum includes intensive course work in the supporting sciences and general education areas.
 Classroom instruction is supplemented with learning experiences in the campus laboratory and in area hospitals.

-For course description, see the Program Brochure.
+For course description, see the Respiratory Care Program Flyer011916.

 For class listings for advising session see, Class Listings Sheet.